Convex-Concave Min-Max Stackelberg Games: First-Order Methods via an Envelope Theorem

 The envelope theorem states that the gradient of a differentiable value function is the gradient of the Lagrangian evaluated at the optimal solution.
 Generalizing this fact, our subdifferential envelope theorem states that every subgradient of the value function, $\val(\outer) = \max_{\inner \in \innerset: g(\outer, \inner) \geq 0} \obj(\outer, \inner)$ is a convex combination of the values of the gradient of the Lagrangian evaluated at the optimal solutions $(\inner^*(\outer), \langmult^*(\outer, \inner^*(\outer))) \in \innerset^*(\outer) \times \langmults^*(\outer, \inner^*(\outer))$.

 With our envelope theorem in hand, we are now ready to present two gradient-descent/ascent-type algorithms for min-max Stackelberg games, which follow the gradient of the value function.

-Our first algorithm, \mydef{max-oracle gradient-descent}, following \citeauthor{jin2020local} \cite{jin2020local}, assumes access to a max-oracle, which given $\outer \in \outerset$, returns a $\delta$-maximum of the inner player's value function.
+Our first algorithm, \mydef{max-oracle gradient-descent}, following \citet{jin2020local}, assumes access to a max-oracle, which given $\outer \in \outerset$, returns a $\delta$-best-response for the $\inner$ player.
 That is, for all $\outer \in \outerset$, the max-oracle returns $\widehat{\inner} \in \innerset$ s.t.\ $\constr(\outer, \widehat{\inner}) \geq 0$ and $f(\outer, \widehat{\inner}) \geq \max_{\inner \in \innerset : \constr(\outer, \inner) \geq 0} f(\outer, \inner) - \delta$.
 It then runs (sub)gradient descent on the outer player's value function, using \Cref{envelope-sd} to compute the requisite subgradients.
-Inspired by the multi-step gradient-descent algorithm of \citeauthor{nouiehed2019solving} \cite{nouiehed2019solving}, our second algorithm, \mydef{nested gradient-descent/ascent} (see \Cref{sec-app:algos}), computes both $\outer^{*}$ and $\inner^{*}$ explicitly, without oracle access.
-We simply replace the max-oracle in our max-oracle gradient-descent algorithm by a projected gradient-ascent procedure, which again computes a $\delta$-maximum of the inner player's value function.
+Inspired by the multi-step gradient-descent algorithm of \citet{nouiehed2019solving} and \citeauthor{goodfellow2020generative}'s algorithm to train generative adversarial networks \cite{goodfellow2020generative}, our second algorithm, \mydef{nested gradient-descent/ascent} (\Cref{ngd}), computes both $\outer^{*}$ and $\inner^{*}$ explicitly, without oracle access.
+We simply replace the max-oracle in our max-oracle gradient-descent algorithm by a projected gradient-ascent procedure, which again computes a $\delta$-best-response for the $\inner$ player.